mirzak/mender-docs/01.Get-started/01.Preparation/01.Prepare-a-Raspberry-Pi-device/docs.md

 !!!
 If you do not have have a Raspberry Pi, please go to !!!
 [Prepare a virtual device](../02.Prepare-a-virtual-device/docs.md).

-In this guide we will prepare a Raspberry Pi with a custom Raspbian OS image.
-The only difference from the official Raspbian image is that it has been converted to support robust system updates with Mender.
+In this guide we will prepare a Raspberry Pi with a custom Raspberry Pi OS (previously called Raspbian) image.
+The only difference from the official Raspberry Pi OS image is that it has been converted to support robust system updates with Mender.

 ## Prerequisites